cedardb/docs/content/cookbook/importing_from_json.md

 copy stars_json from 'stars.json';
 ```

-Now you can use the json documents in SQL queries:
+Now you can use the JSON documents in SQL queries:

 ```sql
 select star->>'name' as name from stars_json where star->>'gender' = 'F';